demoray/azure-storage-cli/README.md

-  delete         Delete a storage container list           List blobs in a storage container blob           Interact with a blob within a storage container generate-sas   Generate a SAS URL for a storage container acquire-lease  Acquire a lease on a storage container break-lease    Acquire a lease on a storage container lease-release
+  delete         Delete a storage container list           List blobs in a storage container blob           Interact with a blob within a storage container generate-sas   Generate a SAS URL for a storage container using the User Deligation Key acquire-lease  Acquire a lease on a storage container break-lease    Acquire a lease on a storage container lease-release